temporalio/samples-go/metrics/README.md

 ```
 go run metrics/starter/main.go
 ```
-4) Check metrics at http://localhost:9090/metrics (this where Prometheus agent scrapes it).
+4) Check metrics at http://localhost:9090/metrics (this is where the Prometheus agent scrapes it from).